Preparing Your House to Sell in Summer

 As for depersonalizing, it’s all about removing family photos, hobby items, collections, political posters, and kids artwork.
 This part is hard — you’re removing your personality from your home.
 But no buyer will be able to picture themselves in your home if it bears the signs of another family’s personality.

-The front of your house is the first thing buyers will see when they tour your home.
-If the exterior is neglected, what does it say about the inside of the home?
+If the exterior looks neglected, what does it say about the overall quality of the home?
 Buyers want a well-maintained home that is warm, inviting, and shows you care.
 So get outside and make sure the front entry is as attractive as possible.
-Drive up to your home with a buyer's eyes.
-What do they see as they drive up?
+Try driving up to your home with a buyer's eyes — what are the first things they might notice?

 Here is a quick list to help make their first impression a good one: